Reasons to visit Cinque Terre, a charming and breathtaking coastal area of Italy.

-The easiest way to access the town is by first arriving in La Spezia, either by bus or train from any nearby Italian city.
+The easiest way to access the town is by first arriving in La Spezia.
+You can take either bus or train from any nearby Italian city.

-Florence to La Spezia is only a couple hours by bus, and once you reach this spot you can take cheap trains in between all the towns.
+Florence to La Spezia is only a couple of hours by bus.
+Once you reach this spot you can take cheap trains in between all the towns.

 2. The Shops

-The souvenir shops here are captivating and full of beautiful trinkets.
+The souvenir shops in Cinque Terre are captivating and full of beautiful trinkets.

 Pastel colors and impressive artwork add to the heartwarming charm of all the little towns.

 Another one of the best reasons to visit Cinque Terre is the fresh seafood.